Point of Sale

 If business fluctuates in your restaurant, be imaginative to get your seats filled.

 Offer a 2-for-1 promotion or an early bird special for people who live in the neighborhood.
-Look for ways to get attention for your restaurant by doubling down on marketing.
+Look for ways to get the attention of diners by doubling down on marketing.
 Run a social media contest, invest in a new form of marketing you haven’t tried before (like print or radio?) or hire an agency to come up with a campaign.